Codecademy/docs/content/javascript/concepts/iterators/iterators.md

 ---
-Title: "Iterators"
+Title: 'Iterators'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Iterators"
+  - 'Iterators'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Iterators are used to loop over a group of data members, or a collection.

 An iterator is an object that implements the iteration protocols.
 Many built-in data types (Strings, Arrays, Maps, Sets, etc.) have an iterator property that make them iterable.